Things to Do in Lafourche Parish

 Explore the culture of Lafourche Parish at many historic sites and museums.
 Immerse yourself in our Cajun lifestyle while dancing to live music at one of the many festivals and fairs throughout the year.

 Food is one of the best ways to get the true Cajun experience.
+Launching in May 2018 is Cajun Bayou Food Trail so you can indulge in all the many flavours of region.
 Local seafood restaurants like the famous Spahr's, Bubba's II PoBoys, and CherAmie's serve up delicious dishes like boiled shrimp, chargrilled oysters, crab cakes and many other creole favorites.
 Tour the Chef John Folse Culinary Institute and learn how gumbos and jambalayas are made.

 Unwind with a cold beverage at Mudbug Brewery or Donner-Peltier Distillers, where you can get a sip of local flavor.
 Learn to speak a little French like the first settlers in Lafourche Parish through music and storytelling at the Wetlands Acadian Cultural Center.
 Come to Louisiana's Cajun Bayou and get a taste of our authentic Cajun charm.